oats-center/Avena-Build-Guide/Steps.md

 # TimescaleDB
 Setting up a TimescaleDB account with a Performance Tier involves several steps to ensure you can efficiently manage and scale your time-series data.
 Here's a comprehensive guide to assist you:
 1. Sign Up for a Timescale Account:
- - Navigate to the Timescale sign-up page.
+ - Navigate to the Timescale sign-up page (https://www.timescale.com/).
  - Provide the necessary information to create your account.
 2. Create a New Service:
  - After logging in, access the Timescale Console.